-hydrogen: from the lab to the home
+hydrogen: test from the lab to the home

 As a sustainable energy source, there is growing interest in using hydrogen to heat homes in place of natural gas.
 To help test the feasibility of such a switch, Aalberts hydronic flow control and Aalberts integrated piping systems are participating in a ground-breaking three-month pilot study in the Dutch city of Groningen.